 - Copies of all health certificates issued must be retained.
 Health certificates may only be drawn up and signed by DAFM officials. - The operator must retain proof of destination for all ABP consignments or consignments of products manufactured or derived from ABP dispatched from the plant.
-This proof of destination would typically be the signed or stamped copy of the commercial document returned by the customer (consignee) or notification of arrival on the TRACES system or incineration certificates or invoices.
+This proof of destination would typically be the signed or stamped copy of the commercial document returned by the customer (consignee) or notification of arrival on the TRACES system.